genn-team/genn-team.github.io/posts/sw_blog_toeplitz.md

  [ 80.
 140. 170.
 60.]]
 ```

-Note, that this is example is inspired by [Salehi's tutorial]() but because we are calculating the machine learning covolution (cross-correlation) and Salehi the mathematical convolution as used in signal processing, the results are not the same.
+Note, that this example is inspired by [Salehi's tutorial]() but because we are calculating the machine learning covolution (cross-correlation) and Salehi the mathematical convolution as used in signal processing, the results are not the same.
 To generate identical results one can use the doubly flipped kernel,
 ```python
 # kernel
 K= np.array([[40,30],[20,10]])